Shifted Poisson structures on differentiable stacks: Introduction

-In the late 1980's, Weinstein introduced the notion of Poisson groupoids \cite{Wei:Poiss} in order to unify Drinfeld's theory of Poisson groups \cite{Drinfeld} with the theory of symplectic groupoids \cite{Wei:symp}.
-The introduction of Poisson groupoids has led to many new developments in Poisson geometry in the last three decades, one of them being the theory of quasi-Poisson groupoids developed by two of the authors together with Iglesias-Ponte \cite{IPLGX}.
+In the late 1980's, Weinstein introduced the notion of Poisson groupoid \cite{Wei:Poiss} in order to unify Drinfeld's theory of Poisson groups \cite{Drinfeld} with the theory of symplectic groupoids \cite{Wei:symp}.
+The introduction of Poisson groupoids has led to many new developments in Poisson geometry in the last three decades, in particular the theory of quasi-Poisson groupoids which was developed in \cite{IPLGX}.
 Roughly speaking, a quasi-Poisson groupoid is a Lie groupoid endowed with a multiplicative bivector field whose Schouten bracket with itself is `homotopic to zero.'
-In the present paper, we adopt the viewpoint that quasi-Poisson groupoids ought to be understood as \emph{shifted $(+1)$ differentiable Poisson stacks}, a notion yet to be developed.
+In the present paper, we adopt the viewpoint that quasi-Poisson groupoids ought to be understood as \emph{$(+1)$-shifted differentiable Poisson stacks}, which we should introduce.

+It is well known that isomorphism classes of differentiable stacks can be constructed as Morita equivalence classes of Lie groupoids \cite{BehrendXu}.
+Hence it is natural to define $(+1)$-shifted differentiable Poisson stacks as \emph{Morita equivalence classes of quasi-Poisson groupoids}.